Thursday, October 23 | 1:00–3:15 p.m. ET (online)

 2023 - The Artificial Intelligence Revolution and Literacy: Opportunity or Threat?

-The forum explored the intersection of AI and literacy, addressing key questions on its ethical use, required foundational skills, and its potential impact on educational inequities.
+This forum explored the intersection of AI and literacy, addressing key questions on its ethical use, required foundational skills, and its potential impact on educational inequities.
 It also examined AI’s role in promoting equity, diversity, and inclusion in a polarized society.
-With over a century of experience in literacy, the forum aimed to assess the challenges and opportunities AI presents for education and society.
+This forum also aimed to assess the challenges and opportunities AI presents for education and society.

 👉 Read the discussion paper here.